OpenBangla/OpenBangla-Keyboard/README.md

 cd openbangla-keyboard
 makepkg -risc
 ```
-We also provide a `.pkg.tar.xz` package for Arch Linux.
-Download installation package from [releases page](https://github.com/OpenBangla/OpenBangla-Keyboard/releases) and install OpenBangla Keyboard on your system by running the following command:
+We also provide a `.pkg.tar.xz` package for Arch Linux which you can easily install by following any of the above instruction for `openbangla-keyboard-bin`.
+If you want to install it manually, download the installation package from [releases page](https://github.com/OpenBangla/OpenBangla-Keyboard/releases) and install OpenBangla Keyboard on your system by running the following command:
 ```bash
 $ sudo pacman -U /path/to/OpenBanglaKeyboard/package.pkg.tar.xz
 ```